LoganConnor44/factoryDesignPattern/README.md

 # Factory Design Pattern
-This design pattern generates an instance for client without exposing any instantiation logic to the client.
+This design pattern generates an instance for the client without exposing any instantiation logic.

 ## Why Use The Factory Method
 * Allows the consumer to create new objects without having to know the details of their dependencies or how they're created.
 The consumer only needs to give a top level request of the object needed.